Why You Might Be Making More Progress Than You Think

 “One never notices what has been done; one can only see what remains to be done.”

-She’s right, isn’t she?
+That quote has always resonated with me.
 The unfinished always screams louder than the finished.
 But if we only look at what’s left to do, we’ll miss the growth, the wins, and the victories along the way.

-That’s why review routines—whether daily, weekly, or yearly—are so crucial.
+That’s why review routines - whether daily, weekly, or yearly - are so crucial.
 They’re not just about planning the next thing; they’re about noticing and celebrating what’s already happened.

 How to Recognize and Celebrate Progress